Lewenhart518/custom-colorscripts/README.md

 - Smart Resizing

 ## Credits
-`meow-colorscripts` was born from the inspiration of amazing terminal customization projects.
+`custom-colorscripts` was born from the inspiration of amazing terminal customization projects.
 Special thanks to:

 - **[Pokémon-Colorscripts](https://gitlab.com/phoneybadger/pokemon-colorscripts)** – For its creative take on terminal colorscripts.